NervanaSystems/ngraph/doc/sphinx/source/tutorials/onnx-tutorial.rst

 Now you can create an nGraph ``Runtime`` backend and use it to compile your ``Function`` to a backend-specific ``Computation`` object.

-Execute your model by calling the created ``computation`` object with input data:
+Execute your model by calling the created ``Computation`` object with input data:

 .. code-block:: python